m1stadev/Inferius/README.md

 # Inferius
-Inferius is an [xpwn](https://github.com/OothecaPickle/xpwn)-like tool to create & restore custom IPSWs to 64-bit devices.
+Inferius is an [xpwn](https://github.com/m1stadev/xpwn)-like tool to create & restore custom IPSWs to 64-bit devices.

 Its current purpose is to downgrade devices (vulnerable to [checkm8](https://github.com/axi0mX/ipwndfu)) to previous iOS versions.
 However, there are other possible uses for this tool as well.

 ## Notes and Caveats
 Before using Inferius, keep in mind that
 - **No one but YOU** is fully responsible for any data loss or damage caused to your device
-- Creating a new IPSW when attempting to restore is a **must** when using Inferius.
-Previously created IPSWs can brick your device, depending on which LLB and iBoot files were used from a signed firmware
 - Restores are **not** untethered.
-This means that in order to boot your device, you're always required to use [PyBoot](https://github.com/MatthewPierson/PyBoot) or [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w) to do just that (or if you want to boot jailbroken, [checkra1n](https://checkra.in) will work fine too)
+This means that in order to boot your device, you're required to use [PyBoot](https://github.com/MatthewPierson/PyBoot), [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w), or [Ramiel](https://ramiel.app/) to do just that (or if you want to boot jailbroken, [checkra1n](https://checkra.i/n) should work as well).
 - Downgrades are still limited to versions compatible with the latest signed SEP version.
 This will change when [checkra1n](https://checkra.in/) implements a nonce setter for the SEP.

 Inferius may not come with a firmware bundle compatible with your device.
 If you need to create your own firmware bundle, you can follow [this guide](https://github.com/m1stadev/Inferius/wiki/Creating-your-own-Firmware-Bundles).